2002 Oakland Raiders season: AFC Championship: vs. (2) Tennessee Titans

 The Raiders defeated the Titans and advanced to their first Super Bowl since Super Bowl XVIII, when they were based in Los Angeles.
 As of 2025, this was the last time Raiders won a playoff game as they would not return to the playoffs again until 2016 and would be the last playoff game to be held at the Oakland Coliseum.
 The Raiders were approved to relocate to Las Vegas and played their inaugural Las Vegas season in 2020.

 Heavy Metal band Metallica performed an unannounced pregame concert prior to kickoff and the game's national Anthem was performed by Joe Satriani.

 Until the 2019–20 NFL playoffs, this was the last AFC championship game which did not include the Baltimore Ravens, Denver Broncos, Indianapolis Colts, New England Patriots or Pittsburgh Steelers.
-Raiders go to Super Bowl XXXVII but lost to the Tampa Bay Buccaneers 48-21.